JuM1697/THM-WriteUps/Volt Typhoon Write-Up/Readme.md

 **The attacker uses wevtutil, a log retrieval tool, to enumerate Windows logs.
 What event IDs does the attacker search for?
 Answer Format: Increasing order separated by a space.**
 Compared to the previous question, the following was basically a walk in the park :-)
-I searched simply for
+I simply searched for
 ```
 wevtutil
 ```
 And examined the results.
-There were 12 results but scrolling through them revealed the answer pretty quickly which did not call for any further filtering.
+There were 12 results, but scrolling through them revealed the answer pretty quickly, which did not call for any further filtering.

 ### Question 12
 **Moving laterally to server-02, the attacker copies over the original web shell.
 What is the name of the new web shell that was created?**
-If you paid close attention at question 5 you should know this answer already.
+If you paid close attention to question 5, you should already know this answer.

 ## Task 8 - Collection
 During the collection phase, Volt Typhoon extracts various types of data, such as local web browser information and valuable assets discovered within the target environment.